tenorix/mma-tutorials/mma-cheatsheet.md

-# MMA Cheatsheet (Draft, to be verified)
+# MMA Cheatsheet

 This cheatsheet presents a useful subset of the keywords and functionality of  **MMA - Musical MIDI Accompaniment**.
 MMA is a powerful MIDI accompaniment generator with lots of functionality giving you total control of the generated backing track, so be sure to refer to the [MMA online documentation](https://www.mellowood.ca/mma/online-docs/html/mma.html).
-MMA is created and maintained at [www.mellowood.ca/mma/](https://www.mellowood.ca/mma/) by Bob van der Poel.
+MMA is created and maintained at [www.mellowood.ca/mma/](https://www.mellowood.ca/mma/) by Bob van der Poel. *Note: Playing MIDI files on a computer with a cheap on-board sound card will probably result in bad sound quality and frustration - that is not an MMA problem.*

 # Writing a Backing Track in Bar by Bar Chord Notation